-It is also recommended that traffic be allowed onto the pavement immediately after trimming as the repetition of wheel loading provides ongoing surface compaction which has been found to relieve cracking in cement stabilisation.
+It is also recommended that traffic be allowed onto the pavement immediately after trimming as the repetition of wheel loading provides ongoing surface compaction.

 10 Finishing

 Two options are provided in this section of the specification, namely to trim to a specified level below the existing kerb and gutter profiles or to a specified crown with cross fall, such as in a rural area.